Operation Merlyn: Aftermath

 By the 26 June, the SADF had withdrawn all its troops except for 1500 soldiers who were confined to their bases at Grootfontein and Oshivelo and would remain there until a week after the announcement of the election result.
 Due to the vastness of the Namibian countryside, the election day voting was spread from 7 to 11 November.
 Ballot counting began on the 13 November.
 By the 14 November, the United Nations Special Representative for Namibia, Martti Ahtisaari, declared the election as free and fair and announced the result.
 The result of the election left SWAPO as the winner of the election with 57.3% of the vote, Democratic Turnhalle Alliance 28.6%, United Democratic Front 5.6% and the Action Christian National received 3.5%.
 By the 21 November 1989, the last remaining 1500 soldiers of the South African Defense Force, based at Grootfontein and Oshivelo, were withdrawn from Namibia.
 On the 21 March 1990, an independence ceremony was held in Namibian capital of Windhoek.
 In attendance was South African President FW de Klerk who watched the lowering of the South African flag and the raising of the new Namibian flag.
-The new Namibian President Sam Nujoma was then sworn in by UN Secretary-General Perez de Cuellar.
+The new Namibian President Sam Nujoma was then sworn in by UN Secretary-General Javier Pérez de Cuéllar.